William McMaster Murdoch: RMS Olympic

 On 20 September 1911, the Olympic collided with the Royal Navy cruiser HMS Hawke, badly damaging her hull.
-Since Murdoch was at his docking-station at the stern - a highly responsible position – he appeared at the incident inquiry and gave evidence.
+Since Murdoch was at his docking-station at the stern—a highly responsible position—he appeared at the incident inquiry and gave evidence.
 The collision was a major financial loss for the White Star Line, as the voyage to New York was abandoned and the ship returned to Belfast for repairs, which took six weeks.

 Murdoch returned to the Olympic on 11 December 1911, serving in that capacity until March 1912.
-During that time, there were two further – though lesser – incidents, striking a sunken wreck and having to have a broken propeller replaced, and nearly running aground while leaving Belfast.
-Upon arriving in Southampton, Murdoch learned that his next assignment would be the Chief Officer of the Titanic, the Olympic's sister ship, serving under Captain Edward J. Smith.
-Charles Lightoller later wrote that "three very contented chaps" headed north to Belfast, for he had been appointed First Officer, and their friend David Blair was set to be Second Officer.
-Awaiting them would be Joseph Groves Boxhall, as Fourth Officer, who had worked with Murdoch on the Adriatic.
+During that time, there were two further, though lesser, incidents, striking a sunken wreck and needing to have a broken propeller replaced, and nearly running aground while leaving Belfast.
+Upon arriving in Southampton, Murdoch learned that his next assignment would be as the chief officer of the Titanic, the Olympic's sister ship, serving under Captain Edward J. Smith.
+Charles Lightoller later wrote that "three very contented chaps" headed north to Belfast, for he had been appointed first officer, and their friend David Blair was set to be the second officer.
+Awaiting them would be Joseph Groves Boxhall, as fourth officer, who had worked with Murdoch on the Adriatic.